 Learn how to create a staff training program that makes millennials excited about clocking in — and sticking around.

 Staff turnover in the restaurant industry hit 75% in 2019.
 At Mei Mei, it hovers around 19% (excluding students who tend to work seasonally).
 On average, the tenure of a Mei Mei staff member is two to three years.

 When thinking about why she wants to make restaurant careers viable and enjoyable for everyone who loves food, Irene brought up the psychological theory called Maslow’s Hierarchy of Needs.

 Maslow’s Hierarchy of Needs is often depicted as a pyramid.
 At the bottom of the pyramid is a person’s most basic physiological needs: shelter, water, and food.
 Above that is safety and security.
 Continuing upward, there’s belonging and love, then self-esteem, and then, at the very top, is self-actualization.
 None of the upper tiers can exist without the foundations below them, and this is what Irene wants to change within the restaurant industry.

 “[We’re] trying to create a space that just feels safe, where you can be a little bit relaxed, where you can be yourself,” she said.
 “Do you feel like you're doing what you're supposed to be doing?
 Do you have a sense of ‘this is where I belong, this is what I excel at.
 I'm making the most of who I am and what I know?’”

 With their basic needs being fulfilled by their employer, in a way that unfortunately isn’t yet the norm, the staff at Mei Mei have a real shot at self-actualization and a long-term career in the restaurant industry.

 Irene and the Mei Mei team trust Toast to help them run their restaurant.
-Schedule a demo below.
+Learn more about how Toast can help you.

 Toast’s restaurant technology includes point of sale, kitchen display screens, online ordering, loyalty, analytics, payroll, and more.